KyleM157/jettywatch/index.markdown

 | 14:09  | L      |         -0.1  |
 | 20:07  | H      |          3.67 |

 Another swell is possible around this time.
 Check back as we get closer.
+This one will be short lived if it occurs.

 ---

 ## Looking Ahead

 The end of the month looks pretty active but model runs have been very inconsistent.
-I'd expect some surf around Christmas or in the following days.
+I'd expect some surf around Christmas and/or in the following days.

 ---

 Current list of Surf Hazards